Free and Bound Triiodothyronine (Blood)

 Eat a lot of foods rich in iodine

 Have recently been pregnant or had a baby

-You may also have this test if you have symptoms of hypothyroidism, or less than normal
+You may also need this test if you have symptoms of hypothyroidism.
+This is when the

 What other tests might I have along with this test?